scttcper/koa-simple-ratelimit/README.md

 [travis-image]: https://img.shields.io/travis/scttcper/koa-simple-ratelimit.svg?style=flat-square
 [travis-url]: https://travis-ci.org/scttcper/koa-simple-ratelimit

  Rate limiter middleware for koa v2.
-Differes from koa-ratelimit by not depending on [ratelimiter](https://github.com/tj/node-ratelimiter) and using redis pttl to handle expiration time remaining.
-This creates only one entry in redis database instead of the three that node-ratelimiter does.
+Differs from [koa-ratelimit](https://github.com/koajs/ratelimit) by not depending on [ratelimiter](https://github.com/tj/node-ratelimiter) and using redis pttl to handle expiration time remaining.
+This creates only one entry in redis instead of the three that node-ratelimiter does.

 ## Installation